software-daily/software-daily/README.md

 My goal has been to get a working interface up as fast as possible, so that we can try out features and figure out what works best.
 This means that I've pretty much exclusively been working on the user interface, and am using static sample data.

 I think it would be helpful to dialogue with some other people who are interested in working on the project (that's you!) to spitball ideas and discuss our visions for the project.
-I created a Slack team for this project, which can be found here: https://software-daily.slack.com.
+I created a Slack team for this project, which you can join via the sign up form on this page: https://software-daily-slack.herokuapp.com/

 If you're interested in working on the project, or have ideas about how you want to contribute, feel free to [join the Slack team](https://software-daily-slack.herokuapp.com/) and post a message to the [#general](https://software-daily.slack.com/messages/general/) or [#project-vision](https://software-daily.slack.com/messages/project-vision/) channel.